 The University has received legal advice that the Coursework Handbook Rules 2013 no longer serve any practical purpose as the University no longer produces hardcopy coursework handbooks.
 All course information is now published online through the Programs and Courses system.
 Legislation is not required for that system to operate.
 Therefore the repeal of the Rules is recommended in the proposal.

-Following approval by Council of the Governance Statute, Repeal Statute and Legislation Statute, the Vice-Chancellor will also be invited to approve further complementary and consequential legislation, namely the:
+Following approval by Council of the Governance Statute, Repeal Statute and Legislation Statute, the Vice-Chancellor on 22 December 2020 approved further complementary and consequential legislation, namely the:

-The Governance Rule and Governance Order are very similar to the existing Council (Elections) Rule 2016 and Council (Elections) Order 2020, and will just be amended to align with the new Statutes.
+The Governance Rule and Governance Order are very similar to the existing Council (Elections) Rule 2016 and Council (Elections) Order 2020, and are amended to align with the new Statutes.

 These two pieces of legislation provide the procedural detail for the election of staff to the Council.

 The Information Infrastructure and Services Rule and Order are being remade in very similar terms to their existing versions, but amended to reflect that the Information Infrastructure and Services Statute 2012 is being repealed by the Repeal Statute.